cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ![Provisioned environment](./docs/images/catalyst-provisioned-environment.png)

-**Warning: The material contained in this repository has not been thoroughly tested.
-Proceed with caution and report any issues you find.**

-***
 ## Deploying with Terraform
 This section discusses deploying IBM Cloud resources with Terraform.
-This section uses the [Garage Catalyst Docker Image](https://cloud.docker.com/u/garagecatalyst/repository/docker/garagecatalyst/ibm-garage-cli-tools) to run the Terraform client.
+The [IBM Garage for Cloud Docker Tools Image](https://cloud.docker.com/u/garagecatalyst/repository/docker/garagecatalyst/ibm-garage-cli-tools) is used to run the Terraform commands.
+The `terraform/workspace` can be run with IBM Cloud Schematics service.

 **NOTE:** The terraform scripts can be run to create a new Kubernetes cluster or modify an existing cluster.
 If an existing cluster is selected, then any existing namespaces named `tools`, `dev`, `test`, and `staging` and any resources contained therein will be destroyed.

-**Warning: This has only been tested on MacOS.**
+**Warning: This has only been tested on Mac OS**

 ## Pre-requisites
 The following pre-requisties are required before following the setup instructions.